 I'm experiencing lost of packets between client and server very often.
 I suppose that it's because of the intermitent lacking of mobile network.
 Based on this scenario the server can think that the client connection is still alive when really the client has abruptly lost the connection to the server.

 So I have implemented the XEP 0199 Ping on the client side.
 The clients send a ping packet every 30 seconds.
 The question is how could I adjust timeout ping on the server side?
 So if any client does not send a ping packet before this time the server kills the connection and forces the client to reconnect.
 Or which would be the best approach?

 Added by Artur Hefczyc over 5 years ago

 Please note, there is no way the server can force the client to reconnect.
 If the server does not receive a ping from a client for some time, it may mean, that the connection is broken but, most likely neither the client or the server is aware of it.
 So killing the connection on the server side does not change anything.
 The client is still and will still be unaware of the broken connection.

 The best correct approach to the problem is to ping the server from a client periodically and if the client does not receive a response within required timeout it tries to reconnect as it means that the connection is most likely broken.
 Then the client should reconnect to the server with the same resource.
 When the server sees a new connection from a user for the same resource it knows that the old connection is broken so it invalidates it and allows the user to communicate on the new connection.

 However, it does not solve the problem completely.
 As it may happen that there are messages sent in the meantime between the server and the client between the ping was send without a response and the timeout run out.
 To cover this case as well you should implement in your client Stream Management XEP-0198 which allows for packet delivery confirmation and fast reconnecting to the server.

-Added by Mauro Carrio about 5 years ago
+Added by Mauro Carrio over 5 years ago

 Ok, I understand.
 We have already scheduled the stream management implementation on clients.